Lingayat Wedding Rituals: Complete Veerashaiva Guide

 Mangalsutra Tying

+The Lingayat mangalsutra often incorporates a small representation of the Shiva linga in its pendant design, connecting the marital symbol directly to the community's spiritual identity.
 After the Ishtalinga worship, the groom ties the mangalsutra around the bride's neck.
 In Lingayat tradition, the mangalsutra often incorporates a small representation of the Shiva linga in its pendant design.
 The Jangama chants blessings as the three knots are tied — for commitment to each other, to their families, and to their shared spiritual path.

+The Lingayat Saptapadi carries Basavanna's egalitarian imprint — some progressive Jangamas explicitly modify the traditional vows to reflect gender equality.
 The Saptapadi — seven steps around the sacred fire — is the ritual that formalises the marriage.
 While this element is shared with many Hindu traditions, the Lingayat Saptapadi carries Basavanna's egalitarian imprint.
 The seven vows are recited with an emphasis on partnership and mutual respect.
 Some progressive Jangamas explicitly modify the traditional vows to reflect gender equality — a direct application of Basavanna's philosophy to the ceremony.

 The couple circles the agni (sacred fire) together, taking each step deliberately.
 After the seventh step, they are married — bound by their vows before the fire, the Ishtalinga, the Jangama, and the community.